Non-Smooth Solutions of the Navier-Stokes Equation and their Means: Appendix

 The first statement is elementary.

 The mean of any of the summands 1 -- 4 in the statement of the theorem is defined as

 In the cutoff cases where this formula is used, the sum contains only a finite number of terms.

-The $r$ phase space entropy production and $r$ phase space energy dissipation are evaluated at fixed spatial coordinates while the $\ell$ entropy production and energy dissipation are evaluated with the time coordinate fixed.
+The $r$ phase space entropy production and $r$ phase space energy dissipation are evaluated at fixed spatial coordinates while the fixed time entropy production and energy dissipation are evaluated with the time coordinate fixed.

-The $r$ configuration space dissipation is a sum of the energy dissipation for the two solid harmonic solutions, regular and irregular at the origin.
-The solution irregular at the origin is chosen as minimizing the energy dissipation.
+The $r$ configuration space dissipation is a one dimensional.
 Uniqueness of this (one dimensional) minimum dissipation state follows.

 The $r$ conjugate momentum space is the expansion space of the conjugate momenta $\pi$, called the loop expansion.
 Uniqueness of the entropy minimizing loop expansion variable is a consequence of Theorem~\ref{sec:app1}.1.